sdslabs/sdslabs.github.com/_posts/2018/2018-01-26-optimizing-webpack.md

 }
 {% endhighlight %}

-Everytime the `asyncContainer` is called it will dynamicaly import the passed container.
-In other words, when we visit `/` route then a chuck file is loaded dynamically containing the `WelcomeContainer`.
+Everytime the `asyncContainer` is called, it will dynamicaly import the passed container.
+In other words, when we visit `/` route, then a chuck file is loaded dynamically containing the `WelcomeContainer`.

 This concept can be extended to individual components too.
-Suppose we have an header that can be splitted into two components `RightHeader` and `LeftHeader`.
-So, when header is mounted both of these components used to come within the `Header` chunk, but now walking on our new path we can make mount these dynamically thus separating the view blocking components.
+Suppose we have an header that can be split into two components `RightHeader` and `LeftHeader`.
+So, previously when header was mounted, both of these components used to come within the `Header` chunk, but now walking on our new path we can make them mount dynamically thus separating the view blocking components.

 An example of how header is rendered